simo23/tinyYOLOv2/README.md

 ```

-YOLOv2 predicts parametrized coordinates that must be converted to full size by multiplying them by 32!
-You can see other EQUIVALENT ways to do this but this one works.
+YOLOv2 predicts parametrized values that must be converted to full size by multiplying them by 32!
+You can see other EQUIVALENT ways to do this but this one works fine.

 #### Notes